 Let me share the joy-n-sorrow tale with a combo of fortunes and misfortune and leave it on you to decide whether to be happy with that or cry.

-I had apathy with studies.
+I had apathy with my studies.
 I did not like to go to school.
-It's my 10th grades who made me the person who I am today.
+It's my 10th grade who made me the person I am today.
 I knew nothing before passing 12th and couldn't even utter an English sentence properly till the 3rd year of my Engineering.
-But the boy who never expected to studies his Bachelor of Engineering out of his town had done his graduation 300 kms away from his home.
-The boy who never expected to join the company during Engineering worked in full-time night shift in his last semester.
+But the boy who never expected to studies his Bachelor of Engineering out of his town had done his graduation 300 km away from his home.
+The boy who never expected to join the company during Engineering worked on the full-time night shift in his last semester.
 The boy who never expected to move ahead of Bhopal, went to Mumbai and then to Bangalore to make his future bright.
-I am that guy who hasn\'t start working on any of the projects yet but traveled thrice in the plane for free by company.
+I am that guy who hasn't start working on any of the projects yet but traveled thrice on the plane for free by company.
 And I think my life is a mess.
 I have learned more than anyone, but doing nothing here.
 But in reality, I must be the happiest person, who got this many things.
 Thank god for the things you got.